top of page

 You can get a Certificate of Registration of Non-Hong Kong Company and a Business Registration Certificate (the Certificates).
 The Certificates will be issued in electronic form for electronic applications and in hard copy form for applications delivered in hard copy form. section 2(1) of the Accounting and Financial Ordinance which regulate the names used by Certificates in electronic form or hard copy form have the same legal effect.

-The application fees for registering a non-Hong Kong company in Hong Kong are as follows:
+The application fees for registering a foreign company in Hong Kong are as follows:

 • Electronic application: HK$1,545 (which includes the non-refundable lodgment fee of HK$265).